Amelia Kerr

-Amelia Charlotte Kerr (born 13 October 2000) is a New Zealand cricketer who currently plays for Wellington and New Zealand.
+Amelia Charlotte Kerr (born 13 October 2000) is a New Zealand cricketer and the captain of the New Zealand women's national team.
 She is the youngest female cricketer to score a double century in One Day International cricket and holds the record for the highest individual score in a women's One Day International match.
 Kerr was named player of the tournament at the 2024 Women's T20 World Cup after helping New Zealand win the trophy for the first time.